 How is PL8RDR LPR Used?

-Our PL8RDR LPR enforcement technology exposes a local WIFI network which allows devices to connect.
+Our PL8RDR LPR enforcement and parking control technology exposes a local WIFI network.
 Supported devices share information related to parking enforcement, including plate images, context images, GPS coordinates, and reference details for registered plates.

 Through the use of this small package, plates can be easily validated in the field and details passed back to the main office.
 Patrol officers equipped with handheld devices can issue violations which include images of the offending vehicle and its GPS location.